 Implementing the Plan's vision is best accomplished with a mixed-use zone.
 The 2000 Takoma Park Master Plan recommended a commercial revitalization overlay zone that required site plan review.
-To simplify the development process, this Plan recommends using the Commercial Residential Zones, which include a community amenity requirement, allows a broad range of uses similar to the CBD zones, and encourages smart growth principles.
-The CR Zones are based on a total allowed floor area ratio (FAR), maximum non-residential (C) FAR, maximum residential (R) FAR, and maximum building height (H).
+To simplify the development process, this Plan recommends using the Commercial Residential Zone, which includes a community amenity requirement, allows a broad range of uses similar to the CBD zones, and encourages smart growth principles.
+The CR District establishes zones based on a total allowed floor area ratio (FAR), maximum non-residential (C) FAR, maximum residential (R) FAR, and maximum building height (H).

-The CR Zones promote a mix of commercial and residential uses at varying densities to provide more sustainable development where people can live, work, and find services and amenities while minimizing automobile use.
+The CR Zone promotes a mix of commercial and residential uses at varying densities to provide more sustainable development where people can live, work, and find services and amenities while minimizing automobile use.
 The use of this district is appropriate for any commercial area where development's impact on the environment can be reduced by placing housing closer to jobs and services.

-The purposes of the proposed Zones are to:
+The purposes of the proposed zone are to:

-- implement the goals and objectives of applicable master and sector plans - provide opportunities for the redevelopment of strip malls and surface parking lots with a sustainable mix of uses - reduce dependence on the automobile by providing a mix of uses, including a range of housing opportunities, mobility options, services, and amenities - provide for a range of context-sensitive densities to achieve an appropriate balance of "jobs to housing" - provide certainty with regard to maximum density and building height in each zone but flexibility with regard to site design and the mix of uses - define the facilities and amenities required by private development to support the allowed optional method densities and heights.
+- Implement the goals and objectives of applicable master and sector plans; - Provide opportunities for the redevelopment of strip malls and surface parking lots with a sustainable mix of uses; - Reduce dependence on the automobile by providing a mix of uses, including a range of housing opportunities, mobility options, services, and amenities; - Provide for a range of context-sensitive densities to achieve an appropriate balance of "jobs to housing"; - Provide certainty with regard to maximum density and building height in each zone but flexibility with regard to site design and the mix of uses; and - Define the facilities and amenities required by private development to support the allowed optional method densities and heights.

-The Zone's optional methods of development provide for public amenities that can be provided to earn the maximum allowable density.
+The zone's optional methods of development provides for bundles of public amenities that can be provided to earn the maximum allowable density.
 Based on the proximity to transit, properties within the TLC area will have the benefit of extra density with additional bonuses available for preserving local businesses, providing a range of housing types and additional streetscape, and incorporating community facilities into mixed-use developments.
-These qualifying benefits, facilities, and amenities are detailed in the site specific reinvestment sections.